 How to avoid an undercooked rib roast

 Use an Instant-read thermometer for more accurate reading.
-Insert it into the deepest part of the meat to check the internal temperature of the roast.
+Insert the thermometer into the deepest part of the meat to check the internal temperature accurately.

 - Rare: 120°F